skylerknecht/skylerknecht.github.io/_posts/2023-09-16-Kerberos-For-Attackers.md

 SMB         ws01.rayke.local 445    WS01             [+] rayke.local\skyler.knecht (Pwn3d!)
 ```

-This is inefficient as we'll need to obtain a new TGT for every ST. This includes encountering the `KRB5KDC_ERR_PREAUTH_REQUIRED` error and encrypting a timestamp.
+This technique of obtaining a ST is very inefficient as we'll need to obtain a new TGT per request.
+This includes encountering the `KRB5KDC_ERR_PREAUTH_REQUIRED` error and encrypting a timestamp.

 Alternatively, we can negotiate with the Key Distribution Center's (KDCs) Ticket Granting Service (TGS) with a tool such as [getST.py](https://github.com/fortra/impacket/blob/master/examples/getST.py) from the Impacket suite.